deltachat/deltachat-pages/_posts/2025-01-23-webxdc-notifications.md

-and instead of the HTTP protocol they use [Peer-to-Peer send/receive APIs](https://webxdc.org/docs/spec/sendUpdate.html) implemented by webxdc-capable messengers, allowing to rebase relations between developers and users, and saying
+and instead of the HTTP protocol they use [Peer-to-Peer send/receive APIs](https://webxdc.org/docs/spec/sendUpdate.html) implemented by webxdc-capable messengers, rebasing relations between developers and users by saying

 - **Bye Bye to surveillance capitalism**:
   Users have both the code and the data of their web apps in their hands